 The Mennonites who left the Soviet Union in 1929 should probably be regarded as people whose journey began as emigrants but ended in a nightmare as refugees.
-About 14,000 made it.
 Mennonite Central Committee (MCC) raised about $100,000 (US) for their resettlement in South America.
-Ultimately 5,769 did find new homes in the following countries: Brazil - 2,533; Paraguay - 1,572; Canada - 1,344; Argentina - 6; Mexico - 4; USA - 4; Germany - 306. (from “Refugees” Canadian Mennonite Encyclopaedia online: http://www.mhsc.ca)
+Ultimately 5,769 did find new homes in the following countries: Brazil - 2,533; Paraguay - 1,572; Canada - 1,344; Argentina - 6; Mexico - 4; USA - 4; Germany - 306. (from “Refugees” Global Anabaptist Mennonite Encyclopaedia Online: https://gameo.org/index.php?title=Refugees)

-These ship lists are found in the Mennonite Central Committee Archives Collection (IX) located in the Mennonite Church USA Archives, 1700 South Main Street, Goshen, Indiana 46526 (who have kindly granted permission to post the lists on the MMHS site) ; Web: http://www.goshen.edu/mcarchives.
+These ship lists are found in the Mennonite Central Committee Archives Collection (IX) (who have kindly granted permission to post the lists on the www.mennonitegenealogy.com site).
 Within the MCC Collection, these lists are located in the Harold S. Bender files, in the section on Russian Relief and Paraguayan Immigration (Catalogue # IX-3-1).
 The four Paraguayan Transports lists are found in Box 2, File 2 entitled "Transport Lists and Miscellaneous Correspondence, 1930".
 Harold S. Bender was personally involved in assisting this emigration, 1929-30, on behalf of Mennonite Central Committee.
 An inventory of the MCC files for this section is available upon request.

 The columns are as follows: